‘Real Housewives Of New Jersey’ Season 9: Are Teresa Giudice And New Cast Member Jennifer Aydin Feuding?

-Days ago, a Real Housewives fan page on Instagram shared a report in which they suggested the mother of three was “at war” with the series’ rumored new addition, Jennifer Aydin, who was allegedly brought to the Bravo reality show earlier this year to fill the empty space left by Siggy Flicker.
+Days ago, a Real Housewives fan page on Instagram shared a report in which they suggested the mother-of-three was “at war” with the series’ rumored new addition, Jennifer Aydin, who was allegedly brought to the Bravo reality show earlier this year to fill the empty space left by Siggy Flicker.

 “It has been reported that at a dinner, Jennifer said that Teresa should take accountability for going to jail, which almost causes a physical altercation between the two,” the fan page explained.